ether/ep_button_link/README.md

 ```

 Available settings:
 * `link`: Required.
+URL to visit.
+* `newWindow`: Optional, defaults to true.
+If true, clicking on the button opens
-URL to open in a new window/tab.
+  the link in a new window or tab.
 * `text`: Optional, defaults to the empty string.
 HTML to put inside the button.
 * `classes`: Optional, defaults to `"grouped-left"`.
 Space-separated classes to
   apply to the button link.